wpendl99/.github/profile/html/introduction/introduction.md

 ## Elements and tags

 HTML `elements` are represented with enclosing `tags` that may enclose other elements or text.
 For example, the paragraph element, and its associated tag (`p`), designate that the text is a structural paragraph of text.
 When we talk about tags we are referring to a delimited textual name that we use to designate the start and end of an HTML element as it appears in an HTML document.
 Tags are delimited with the less than (`<`) and greater than (`>`) symbols.
-A closing tag will also have a backslash (`/`) before its name.
+A closing tag will also have a forward slash (`/`) before its name.

 ```html
 <p>Hello world</p>